mhoffrog/onedev-manual/pages/variable-substitution.md

-Variable can be inserted into various fields of project CI spec by surrounding with _@_.
+Variable can be inserted into various fields of project build spec by surrounding with _@_.
 The list of available variables will be prompted when _@_ is typed.
 Below is some examples of variable substitutions (assume project name is _foobar_):

 | Original           | Substitued |
 |----------          |------------|